 At the very least, a hospital relies on efficient processes to maintain a consistent flow of patient care, ensuring that a set number of patients are seen on a set schedule.
 Equipment failure and missed tasks can increase patient wait time and puts strain on hospital staff and backup equipment.

-Hospital facility maintenance management software is a fundamental tool used by organizations to help adhere to regulatory compliance standards and reduce costs by centralizing processes.
+Hospital facility management software is a fundamental tool used by organizations to help adhere to regulatory compliance standards and reduce costs by centralizing processes.
 Although many hospitals have already adopted maintenance management software, some organizations are still using decentralized manual methods.
 If your organization hasn’t jumped on the CMMS bandwagon, read on to learn more about the benefits of maintenance management software for hospitals.

 Hospitals are among the most regulated facilities, and the maintenance department plays an important role in meeting those regulations.
 The Health Insurance Privacy and Portability Act (HIPAA) is a law that, among other things, mandates strong protection for the personal and medical history of patients, These requirements don’t directly address maintenance departments, but they can complicate routine tasks like cleaning and preventive maintenance.
 A hospital maintenance policy and procedures manual must be followed to simplify routine tasks.
 If work isn’t scheduled carefully, workers end up in areas where they’re exposed to Protected Health Information (PHI).
 This puts them within the scope of HIPAA, necessitating extra training and safeguards, and needlessly increasing the risks of a breach.